 Also remember, Vegetable Glycerin has a naturally sweet taste that does affect the flavor of your vape.

 What’s the Best Ratio of PG to VG?

 Many e-cigarette companies will happily disclose the ratio of propylene glycol to vegetable glycerin.
 Some keep it a closely guarded secret.

 Before you begin trying out every Cartomizer or e-juice flavor on the market use these guidelines:

 - Not all eliquids are alike.
 Some that are made by the most reputable companies such as those I've mentioned here, are made with 100% pure US made ingredients and flavors.
 Many other eliquids are still made in China and it will be reflected in the price as well as the taste.

 - Do your homework by visiting e-cigarette websites and reading trusted reviews (like those found here on CloudNineEcigReviews)!

 - Don’t be shy about testing your own PG to VG ratio’s.
 Try ordering a few custom e-liquids.
 They’re worth some trial and error.
 Starting out with a 50/50 blend of PG to VG.
 Some e-liquid companies like Vaporfi and Mt.
 Baker Vapor also lets you add extra shots of flavor so you can create the perfect vape for your particular taste.

-- To wrap it up, just remember more Propylene Glycol or PG means a thinner eliquid, more flavor and a stronger throat hit.
-An eliquid mixture that has more Vegetable Glycerin or VG will be thicker, sweeter and will give you greater vapor production.
+Remember, more Propylene Glycol or PG means a thinner eliquid, more flavor and a stronger throat hit.
+An eliquid mixture that has more Vegetable Glycerin or VG will be thicker, a bit sweeter and will give you greater vapor production.
 Both ingredients are approved for safe ingestion by the FDA!